⚠️ IMPORTANT LEGAL DISCLAIMER

 Qualifies on framework—category leader in edge computing/CDN.
 BUT trading at 34x sales leaves no margin of safety.
 Growth decelerating (30% → 25% → 20%).
 Paying 34x for slowing growth is poor risk/reward.

 Lesson: Valuation discipline matters as much as quality.
-Watching for correction to $140 or below (25x sales).
+Framework aligns at $140 or below (25x sales threshold).

 ✅ TOP WATCHLIST